Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 bar(x)
 ```

-If we want to write a sub-class of `X`, let's call it `Y`, and we want to write `Y` in S4, we cannot simply use `X` in the `contains` option to `setClass`.
+If we want to write a subclass of `X`, let's call it `Y`, and we want to write `Y` in S4, we cannot use `X` in the `contains` option to `setClass`.
 Well, you can, but if you try to instantiate objects of the class you will get an error.
 The S4 system doesn't know about any class called `X` so we first have to make it aware of it.
 We can do that using the function `setOldClass`.

 ```{r}
 setOldClass("X")